 - Describe the utility and application of the Chronic Disease Risk Reduction Intake (CDRR) for optimizing health and reducing risk of chronic disease.

 Virginia Stallings, MD, is a pediatrician and a specialist in nutrition and growth in children with chronic illness.
 Her research interests are in areas of nutrition-related growth and body composition in healthy children and those with chronic disease including: obesity, sickle cell disease, osteoporosis, cystic fibrosis, cerebral palsy, Crohn disease, HIV and congenital heart disease.
 Her policy interests include nutrition, food safety, health and health care issues for children.
 Recent work has focused on federal programs, such as WIC, school food environment, USDA nutrition programs, infant formula and food allergy safety.
 Dr. Stallings is a member of the National Academy of Medicine.
-She served as chair for the Committee to Review the Dietary Reference Intakes for Sodium and Potassium.

 Patsy M. Brannon, PhD, RD, is Visiting Professor in the Division of Nutritional Sciences at Cornell University, where she also served as Professor and Director of the Cornell Dietetics Internship and Program and Dean of the College of Human Ecology.
 She has also served as Visiting Professor at the Office of Dietary Supplements of the National Institutes of Health.
 Her research focus includes nutritional and metabolic regulation of gene expression, especially as relating to human development, the placenta, and exocrine pancreas.
 Dr. Brannon is a member of a number of professional and scientific associations and has served on the Executive Board of the American Society for Nutrition.
-She served as a member of the Committee to Review the Dietary Reference Intakes for Sodium and Potassium.